 Aubergines cooked in Coconut has a beautiful and flavoursome base of onions, garlic, ginger & spices, which is turned into a sauce with coconut milk.
 The sautéed aubergines soak up the sauce and the thickened gravy coats the pieces.

-You might also want to try other dishes from Kerala, such as Avail, Aubergines in Coconut Milk, Cabbage Thoran and Neyyum Parippum.
-All of the Kerala recipes are here and here, and the Eggplant Recipes here and here.
-The basis for this recipe is Madhur Jaffrey and you can see her recipes here.
+All of the Kerala recipes are here, and our Eggplant Recipes here.
+The inspiration for this recipe is Madhur Jaffrey and you can see her recipes here.
 Browse all of our Indian dishes.
 Or simply explore our Late Summer dishes.

 Aubergines in Coconut Milk | Thenkapal Varadhiniya

 Source : adapted from Madhur Jaffrey

 Prep time: 15 mins

 Serves: 3 – 4 people, depending how you use it

 1 tspn black pepper corns